wp-plugins/links-synthesis/readme.txt

 == Changelog ==

+= 1.1.1 =
+* NEW: Delete old links when a page has been deleted

 = 1.1.0 =
 * NEW: Links with anchors are now handled (anchor are disregarded when the summary is performed and the anchor are search in the page to see if it exists).